kubernetes-retired/frakti/README.md

   - frakti is best to run Pod with `resources.limits` being set (i.e. all Guaranteed and most Burstable Pods), otherwise, frakti will set default resource limit for Pod.
   - This behavior is configurable by `--defaultCPUNum` and `--defaultMemoryMB`  of frakti
 - Mixed Runtimes Mode.
-  - frakti support mixed runtimes on the same Node (HyperContainer and Docker).
+  - frakti support mixed runtimes on the same Node (runV and Docker).
 We recommend user to run `BestEffort` Pods, daemon Pods in Docker runtime by adding `runtime.frakti.alpha.kubernetes.io/OSContainer` annotation to them.
   - Additionally, special cases like privileged Pods, host network Pods etc will be automatically run in Docker runtime.
 - Persistent Volume
   - All k8s PVs are supported in frakti.